Nancy Huston: Career

-Her latest novel is Infrarouge (2010).

 In 2007, she received an honorary doctorate from the University of Liège.

 In 2010, she received an honorary doctorate from the University of Ottawa.

-In 2012, she won the Literary Review's Bad Sex in Fiction Award for her novel, Infrared.
+In 2012, she was awarded the Queen Elizabeth II Diamond Jubilee Medal.
+That same year, she won the Literary Review's Bad Sex in Fiction Award for her novel, Infrared.

 Critical response

 Canadian poet and critic Frank Davey in "Big, Bad and Little Known: The Anglophone-Canadian Nancy Huston" (2004), is critical of Huston's English writing style.
-In response to this misunderstanding of her style, Joseph Pivato in "Nancy Huston Meets le Nouveau Roman" (2016), points out that Huston was influenced by the French writers of le Nouveau Roman and their theory of composition.
-See her Nord perdu (1999).
+In response to this, Joseph Pivato in "Nancy Huston Meets le Nouveau Roman" (2016), contends that Huston was influenced by the French writers of le Nouveau Roman and their theory of composition.